Patients & families

 We are using targeted gene silencing to address neurological diseases at their source

+Many CNS diseases are heritable, and genes that contribute to or cause many of these diseases have been identified.
 Neurodegenerative diseases are incurable, progressive disorders that are rising in prevalence as the population ages.
-Many neurodegenerative diseases are heritable, and genes that contribute to or cause many of these diseases have been identified.

 RNA interference offers a powerful means of silencing disease-causing genes.
 RNAi blocks the expression of these genes in a way that is controllable and targeted.